pyinfra-dev/pyinfra/examples/pxe_with_nfs/README.md

 5. Go into Network Adapter, and change to "Bridged Networking/Autodetect"

 # Notes
-1. This deploy requires one file from templates/ directory: dnsmask.conf.j2
+1. This deploy requires two files from templates/ directory: default.j2 and dnsmask.conf.j2
 2. For troubleshooting, connect to pxe_server and see /var/log/syslog or run "systemctl status dnsmasq" or run "systemctl status nfs-kernel-server".